kapouer/express-dom-pdf/README.md

 [See also pdflib documentation](https://www.pdflib.com/pdf-knowledge-base/pdfx-output-intents/).

-For pdf/a-2 output, a icc profile may be specified (defaults to default_cmyk.icc).
+For pdf/a-2 output, a icc profile may be specified.

 ## Options